INFO6205FinalProject/-INFO_6205_FinalProject_Maven/README.md

 TXT read model to read txt file on disk.

-MingZI model to storage and use for sort.
+MingZi model to storage and use for sort.

 GenerateName model to generate Chinese name randomly, use to test sort result.

-ChineseCharToEn model base on PinYin4j, transform Chinese character to English according to pinyin.
+ChineseCharToEn model base on PinYin4j, transform Chinese character to English character according to pinyin.

 Benchmark model to test time duration of sort.
 MyHuskySortBenchmark Special customized benchmark for husky sort.